theshid/ClipBoard-Manager/README.md

 # ClipBoard-Manager

+> For Android 10 users, apps cannot access clipboard data unless it’s the default input method editor (IME).
+In other words, only the current default keyboard can read from the clipboard and other apps running in the background can’t.
+The app works fine with previous versions.

-clipboard managing app that makes it easy to access your clipboard history and to reuse any elements before by a simple click.
+Clipboard managing app that makes it easy to access your clipboard history and to reuse any elements before by a simple click.
 Additional features are available such as :

 Day mode / Dark Mode: